-7.2 Approaches to task distribution
+7.2.
+Approaches to task distribution

-Scioto [10] is a lightweight framework for providing task management on distributed-memory machines under onesided and global-view parallel programming models.
+Scioto [12] is a lightweight framework for providing task management on distributed-memory machines under one-sided and global-view parallel programming models.
 Scioto has strong similarities to ADLB: both are libraries providing dynamic load balancing for HPC applications.
+Scioto uses a randomized work stealing algorithm, while ADLB provides some additional features such as task priorities and the ability to target processes with tasks.

-Falkon [24] performs dynamic task distribution and load balancing.
-Task distribution is distributed but uses a hierarchical tree structure, with tasks inserted into the system from the top of the tree, in contrast to the flatter decentralized structure of ADLB.
+Falkon [30] performs dynamic task distribution and load balancing.
+Task distribution is distributed but uses a hierarchical tree structure, with tasks inserted into the system from the top of the tree, in contrast to the flatter, decentralized structure of ADLB.

-DAGuE [6] is a framework for scheduling and management of tasks on distributed and many-core computing environments.
-The programming model is minimalist, based around explicit specification task of DAGs, which does not bear much resemblance to a traditional programming languages, and does not support data structures such as arrays.
+DAGuE [7] is a framework for scheduling and management of tasks on distributed and many-core computing environments.
+The programming model is minimalist, based around explicit specification task of DAGs, which does not bear much resemblance to a traditional programming languages and does not support data structures such as arrays.

-Cilk-NOW [5] is a distributed-memory version of a functional subset of the Cilk task-parallel programming model.
-It provides fault tolerance and load balancing on networks of commodity machines but does not provide globally visible data structures.
+Cilk-NOW [6] is a distributed-memory version of a functional subset of the Cilk task-parallel programming model.
+It provides fault tolerance and load balancing on networks of commodity machines but does not provide globally visible data structures, which makes it unable to carry out Swift-like semantics.

-7.3 Approaches to distributed data
+7.3.
+Approaches to distributed data

 Linda [1] introduced the idea of a distributed tuple space, a key concept in ADLB and Turbine.
-This idea was further developed for distributed computing in Comet [17] which has a goal similar to that of our work but focuses on distributed computing and is not concerned with scalability on HPC systems.
+This idea was further developed for distributed computing in Comet [20] which has a goal similar to that of our work but focuses on distributed computing and is not concerned with scalability on HPC systems.
 Turbine's data store is different in functionality because it is designed primarily to support the implementation of a higher-level language.
 It does not support lookup based on templates or approximate key, only lookup of values by exact key.

-Recently, considerable research has been devoted to distributed key-value stores, which are not fundamentally different from tuple spaces but tend to emphasize simple datastorage rather than data-driven coordination and support simpler query methods such as exact key lookups or range queries.
-Memcached [13] is a simple RAM-based key-value store that provides high performance with no durability and minimal consistency guarantees; it provides a single, completely flat hash table with opaque keys and values.
-Redis [25] provides similar functionality to memcached, as well as a range of data structures including hashtables and lists and the ability to subscribe to data items.
-Other, more sophisticated key-value stores that are highly scalable, use disk storage, and provide consistency and durability guarantees include Dynamo [8] and Cassandra [16].
-While these keyvalue systems provide a range of options for data storage, they do not take advantage of high-performance message passing available on many clusters and do not provide all of the coordination primitives that were required in Turbine to implement a dataflow language like Swift.
+Recently, considerable research has been devoted to distributed key-value stores, which are not fundamentally different from tuple spaces but tend to emphasize simple data-storage rather than data-driven coordination and support simpler query methods such as exact key lookups or range queries.
+Memcached [15] is a simple RAM-based key-value store that provides high performance with no durability and minimal consistency guarantees; it provides a single, completely flat hash table with opaque keys and values.
+Redis [31] provides similar functionality to memcached, as well as a range of data structures including hashtables and lists and the ability to subscribe to data items.
+Other, more sophisticated keyvalue stores that are highly scalable, use disk storage, and provide consistency and durability guarantees include Dynamo [10] and Cassandra [19].
+While these key-value systems provide a range of options for data storage, they do not take advantage of high-performance message passing available on many clusters and do not provide all of the coordination primitives that were required in Turbine to implement a dataflow language like Swift.

-8. CONCLUSION
+8. Conclusion